jessepav/lacygoill-wiki-backup/tmux/command.md

 They create a new command which is inserted immediately after themselves.

-### Are those the only commands for which that happens?

-No.
+### For which other commands is this also true?

-Any command which accepts another command as argument is also concerned.
+Any command which accepts another command as argument.

 ### ?